stemopeenvrouw/voting-advice/README.md

 Use `?lang=en` in the iframe embed url to switch to English.

-Make sure your URL to embed from equals the `postMessage` URL in `App.svelte`, which now is `https://stemopeenvrouw.com/`.
+Make sure your URL to embed from equals the `config.targetOrigin` in `rollup.config.js`, which now is `https://stemopeenvrouw.com/` for production.

 # Install